 Abstract:

-Universal scaling dynamics of a many-body system far from equilibrium signals the proximity of the time-evolution to a non-thermal fixed point.
-We find universal dynamics connected with rogue-wave like events in the mutually coupled magnetic components of a spinor gas which propagate in an effectively random potential.
-The frequency of these caustics is affected by the time varying spatial correlation length of the potential, giving rise to an additional exponent δc≃1/3 for temporal scaling, which is different by a factor ∼4/3 from the exponent βV≃1/4 characterizing the scaling of the correlation length ℓV∼t βV with time.
-As a result of the caustics, real-time instanton defects appear in the Larmor phase of the spin-1 system as vortices in space and time.
-The temporal correlations determining the frequency of instanton events to occur scale in time as t δI.
-This suggests that the universality class of a non-thermal fixed point could be characterized by different, mutually related exponents defining the coarsening evolution in time and space, respectively.
-Our results have a strong relevance for understanding pattern coarsening from first principles and potential implications for dynamics ranging from the early universe to geophysical dynamics and micro physics.
+Isolated many-body systems far from equilibrium may exhibit scaling dynamics with universal exponents indicating the proximity of the time evolution to a nonthermal fixed point.
+We find universal dynamics connected with the occurrence of extreme wave excitations in the mutually coupled magnetic components of a spinor gas which propagate in an effectively random potential.
+The frequency of these rogue waves is affected by the time-varying spatial correlation length of the potential, giving rise to an additional exponent δc≃1/3 for temporal scaling, which is different from the exponent βV≃1/4 characterizing the scaling of the correlation length ℓV∼tβV in time.
+As a result of the caustics, i.e., focusing events, real-time instanton defects appear in the Larmor phase of the spin-1 system as vortices in space and time.
+The temporal correlations governing the instanton occurrence frequency scale as tδI.
+This suggests that the universality class of a nonthermal fixed point could be characterized by different, mutually related exponents defining the evolution in time and space, respectively.
+Our results have a strong relevance for understanding pattern coarsening from first principles and potential implications for dynamics ranging from the early Universe to geophysical dynamics and microphysics.